moonbitlang/async/src/io/README.mbt.md

 - `read` performs a best-effort read into an existing buffer and is ideal for incremental protocols.
 A zero return value indicates EOF.
 - `read_exactly` loops until it fills the requested number of bytes or raises `ReaderClosed`, which is helpful when parsing fixed-width frames.
+- `read_some` read the next chunk of data once any new data is available
 - `read_all` drains the stream into memory, returning a `&Data` handle for convenient conversion to text, JSON, or binary.
+- `read_until` read UTF-8 encoded string from the input until a separator is reached

 Each example below shows how a reader pairs with `@io.pipe()` and includes inline comments that highlight the important steps.